 Our methodology rooted in comparative linguistics brings a fresh, unique approach to competitor benchmarking.
 Relative Insight enables brands and agencies to discover even more about their competitors, surfacing actionable qualitative insights about how brands and products stack up against the competitor landscape.

 Our technology gives you the power to find and compare your competitors’ strengths and weaknesses.
 Through comparison, Relative Insight pinpoints topics, words, phrases and grammar that are unique to different data sets.
-This helps brands, agencies and organisations understand what makes various players unique in the market – as well as where businesses share similarities.
+This helps brands, agencies and organizations understand what makes various players unique in the market – as well as where businesses share similarities.